-14.4.1.
-V{DD} Maintenance and the V{DD} monitor
+15.4.1.
+VDD Maintenance and the VDD monitor

-- 1. If the system power supply is subject to voltage or current "spikes," add sufficient transient protection devices to the power supply to ensure that the supply voltages listed in the Absolute Maximum Ratings table are not exceeded. - Make certain that the minimum VREGIN rise time specification of 1 ms is met.
-If the system cannot meet this rise time specification, then add an external V{DD} brownout circuit to the RST pin of the device that holds the device in reset until V{DD} reaches the minimum threshold and re-asserts RST if V{DD} drops below the minimum threshold. - 3.
-Enable the on-chip V{DD} monitor in the high setting and enable the V{DD} monitor as a reset source as early in code as possible.
+- If the system power supply is subject to voltage or current "spikes," add sufficient transient protection devices to the power supply to ensure that the supply voltages listed in the Absolute Maximum Ratings table are not exceeded. - Make certain that the minimum VREGIN rise time specification of 1 ms is met.
+If the system cannot meet this rise time specification, then add an external VDD brownout circuit to the RST pin of the device that holds the device in reset until VDD reaches the minimum threshold and re-asserts RST if VDD drops below the minimum threshold. - 3.
+Enable the on-chip VDD monitor to the high setting and enable the VDD monitor as a reset source as early in code as possible.
 This should be the first set of instructions executed after the Reset Vector.
 For C-based systems, this will involve modifying the startup code added by the C compiler.
 See your compiler documentation for more details.
-Make certain that there are no delays in software between enabling the V{DD} monitor in the high setting and enabling the V{DD} monitor as a reset source.
+Make certain that there are no delays in software between enabling the VDD monitor and enabling the VDD monitor as a reset source.
 Code examples showing this can be found in "AN201: Writing to Flash from Firmware", available from the Silicon Laboratories web site. - 4.
-As an added precaution, explicitly enable the V{DD} monitor in the high setting and enable the V{DD} monitor as a reset source inside the functions that write and erase Flash memory.
-The V{DD} monitor enable instructions should be placed just after the instruction to set PSWE to a 1, but before the Flash write or erase operation instruction. - Note: The output of the internal voltage regulator is calibrated by the MCU immediately after any reset event.
-The output of the un-calibrated internal regulator could be below the high threshold setting of the V{DD} Monitor.
-If this is the case and the V{DD} Monitor is set to the high threshold setting and if the MCU receives a non-power on reset (POR), the MCU will remain in reset until a POR occurs (i.e., V{DD} Monitor will keep the device in reset).
-A POR will force the V{DD} Monitor to the low threshold setting which is guaranteed to be below the un-calibrated output of the internal regulator.
+As an added precaution, explicitly enable the VDD monitor and enable the VDD monitor as a reset source inside the functions that write and erase Flash memory.
+The VDD monitor enable instructions should be placed just after the instruction to set PSWE to a 1, but before the Flash write or erase operation instruction.

+Note: The output of the internal voltage regulator is calibrated by the MCU immediately after any reset event.
+The output of the un-calibrated internal regulator could be below the high threshold setting of the VDD Monitor.
+If this is the case, and the MCU receives a non-power on reset (POR) when the VDD Monitor is set to the high threshold setting, the MCU will remain in reset until a POR occurs (i.e. VDD Monitor will keep the device in reset).
+A POR will force the VDD Monitor to the low threshold setting, which is guaranteed to be below the un-calibrated output of the internal regulator.
 The device will then exit reset and resume normal operation.
-It is for this reason Silicon Labs strongly recommends that the V{DD} Monitor is always left in the low threshold setting (i.e. default value upon POR).
-When programming the Flash in-system, the V{DD} Monitor must be set to the high threshold setting.
-For the highest system reliability, the time the V{DD} Monitor is set to the high threshold setting should be minimized (e.g., setting the V{DD} Monitor to the high threshold setting just before the Flash write operation and then changing it back to the low threshold setting immediately after the Flash write operation). - 5.
-Make certain that all writes to the RSTSRC (Reset Sources) register use direct assignment operators and explicitly DO NOT use the bit-wise operators (such as AND or OR).
+It is for this reason Silicon Labs strongly recommends that the VDD Monitor is always left in the low threshold setting (i.e. default value upon POR).
+When programming the Flash in-system, the VDD Monitor must be set to the high threshold setting.
+To prevent this issue from happening and ensure the highest system reliability, firmware can change the VDD Monitor high threshold, and the system must use an external supply monitor.
+For instructions on how to do this, see "Reprogramming the VDD Monitor High Threshold" on page 140.

+- 5. Make certain that all writes to the RSTSRC (Reset Sources) register use direct assignment operators and explicitly DO NOT use the bit-wise operators (such as AND or OR).
 For example, "RSTSRC = 0x02" is correct.
 "RSTSRC |= 0x02" is incorrect. - 6.
 Make certain that all writes to the RSTSRC register explicitly set the PORSF bit to a 1.
 Areas to check are initialization code which enables other reset sources, such as the Missing Clock Detector or Comparator, for example, and instructions which force a Software Reset.
 A global search on "RSTSRC" can quickly verify this.

-14.4.2.
+15.4.2.
 PSWE Maintenance